QubesOS/qubes-doc/developer/system/audio.md

 Audio Virtualization
 ====================

-VMs on Qubes OS have access to virtualized audio through the PulseAudio module.
+VMs on PedOS have access to virtualized audio through the PulseAudio module.
 It consists of two parts:

  - `pacat-simple-vchan` running in a dom0/Audio VM (standalone application, one per VM, connected to the PulseAudio daemon)